Williamson scores 38, Pelicans rally past Cavaliers 116-109

 One night earlier, the Cavaliers allowed a franchise-record 87 points in the first half and were routed 135-115 by Toronto at home.
 The Raptors didn’t play their top three scorers in Pascal Siakam, Fred VanVleet and Kyle Lowry.

+“A lot of guys really stepped up — Dean Wade was awesome — and we responded in a tough spot tonight,” Love said.
+“We just gave up a little too much in the fourth and couldn’t make shots that we needed, myself included.”

-Naji Marshall had 15 points and Eric Bledsoe added seven points and five assists for New Orleans, which won its second in a row.
+Naji Marshall had 15 points for New Orleans, which won its second in a row.
 There were five lead changes in the final eight minutes with Cleveland taking its final advantage at 107-106 on Cedi Osman’s hoop.

-Osman scored 15 points off the bench for the Cavaliers, while Matthew Dellavedova had seven points and 10 assists in his initial start of the season.
+Osman scored 15 points off the bench, while Matthew Dellavedova had seven points and 10 assists in his initial start of the season.
 Cleveland fell four games behind the last play-in position in the East.

+“The last 7-8 minutes, we played pretty well,” Van Gundy said.
+“Outside of that, they played harder, more focused and better than we did, but we had better talent and we were able to finish it off.”

 Cleveland carried a 68-62 edge into intermission.
-Wade scored 16 points and Isaiah Hartenstein had 10 for the hosts, while Jaxson Hayes banked in a 60-footer at the buzzer to pull the Pelicans within six.
+Wade scored 16 points before Jaxson Hayes banked in a 60-footer at the buzzer.

-Love scored nine points on three 3-pointers and Dellavedova had five assists in the first, helping the Cavaliers jump in front 39-29.
-Ingram had 11 points for New Orleans.

 TIP-INS